spac3gh0st00/spac3gh0st00/README.md

 I am an application engineer with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an analyst/engineer or a Malware Analysis environment.
+My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an analyst/engineer or jump into a Malware Analysis environment.
 ## Skills

 | Skill                                         | Associated Project         |